Articles

 • Let’s Get the Numbers Straight First

-• Where M2.7 truly excels
+• Where M2.7 Truly Excels

 • Where M2.7 Falls Short: Avoid These Use Cases

 On April 13, 2026, MiniMax launched M2.7.
-What stands out isn’t just its benchmark scores—though its SWE-Pro score of 56.22% does surpass Claude Opus 4.6’s ~50%—but its price at that performance tier: $1.10 per million output tokens, making it 40–75× cheaper than Claude Opus 4.6.
+What stands out most isn’t just its benchmark scores — though its SWE-Pro score of 56.22% does surpass Claude Opus 4.6’s ~50% — but its price at this performance tier: $1.10 per million output tokens, making it 40–75× cheaper than Claude Opus 4.6.

-✅ When M2.7 is the best choice,
+✅ When M2.7 is your best choice,

 ⚠️ When its limitations risk hidden costs, and